yix90/yix90.github.io/_posts/2018-02-23-Predicting-Your-MBTI.md

 Video, image and other links can potentially add to the dataset, other than their mere count.
 We can get video titles from video links, perform image content analysis for image links, or simply category identifying for other links.
 All these data can potentially be used for topic modelling to find out what kind of topics do people of a certain MBTI type care about collectively that the other type does not care as much about.

 Unfortunately I only went as far as extract the video title and nothing else.
-Sorry... :sob:
+Sorry...

 ##### Other Metadata